Psycojoker/jihad/README.md

           %field name='type'.
 ```

-Which you could also write:
+Which you could also write like this:
 ```haml
 %openerp
   %data